 -

-Go big or go home.
-96-128 GB of unified memory opens the door to DeepSeek V4 Flash via DS4.
-This is where the frontier capability meets local execution.
+Go big.
+96-128 GB of unified memory opens the door to DeepSeek V4 Flash via DS4, where frontier capability meets local execution.

 -

 Experiment with quantization.
-Try different quantization levels and measure the quality tradeoffs for your specific use case.
-What matters most for your workflow determines the right balance.
+Try different levels and measure the quality tradeoffs for your use case; the right balance depends on your workflow.

 The DS4 project itself is straightforward to set up: